 Before to answer “what is a project risk management plan ?” it is a good idea to define the concept “risk”.

 Risk management is a process of identifying, assessing, prioritizing and responding to any risk that emerges over the life cycle of a project to assist the project meet its goal.
 It is not a process just for eliminating risk.
-A successful risk management process decreases the number and level of risks and minimize the effects of them to complete the project successfully.
+A successful risk management process decreases the number and level of risks and minimizes the effects of them to complete the project successfully.
 A risk management plan is needed in order to manage the project’s risks.

-Processes of the Project Risk Management Plan
+How to Write a Project Risk Management Plan ?

-As mentioned above, project risk management plan is an extensive document which involves processes.
+As mentioned above, the project risk management plan is an extensive document which involves processes.
 Below are the processes to be performed while creating a project risk management plan.

 • Plan Risk Management